Uqaylid dynasty

+The ʿUqaylid dynasty, also known as the ʿUqaylid Emirate or ʿUqaylid Realm, was a Shīa Arab realm with several lines that controlled much of Iraq, Levant, Jazira and southern Anatolia; it also controlled northwestern Iran and northern Arabia in the late tenth and eleventh centuries.
+Over the course of their history, the ʿUqaylid kings extended their rule over most of the neighboring emirates, eventually becoming a significant regional power—even to the point of imposing tribute on the Byzantines.
+The main line centered in Mosul for more than a century.

 History

 Rise

 The Uqaylids were descended from the Banu Uqayl and were Shi'a.
 They first came to power in Diyar Bakr when they were granted land there by the Buwayhids, who hoped that they would serve as a buffer against the Kurd Bādh ibn Dustak.
 Soon afterwards the 'Uqaylids forged an alliance with the Hamdanids, who had been expelled from Mosul by the Buwayhids in 979.
 Together the two of them moved against the Buyids and Mosul and the Diyar Rabi'a was occupied in 989.
 The Uqaylid leader, Muhammad ibn al-Musayyab, then fought against Bādh, which eventually resulted in the death of the Kurdish rebel.
 Following this, Muhammad turned against the Hamdanids and defeating them as well.
 He also forced the Buwayhid governor of Mosul to grant him half of his dependencies.